Alfred Hitchcock

 Sir Alfred Joseph Hitchcock, KBE (August 13, 1899 – April 29, 1980) was an English film director and producer.
 He is one of the most influential and extensively studied filmmakers in the history of cinema.
 Known as “the Master of Suspense”, he directed over 50 feature films in a career spanning six decades, becoming as well known as any of his actors thanks to his many interviews, his cameo roles in most of his films, and his hosting and producing of the television anthology Alfred Hitchcock Presents (1955–1965).
 His films garnered a total of 46 Oscar nominations and six wins.

 By 1939 Hitchcock was a filmmaker of international importance, and film producer David O. Selznick persuaded him to move to Hollywood.
-A string of successful films followed, including Rebecca (1940), Foreign Correspondent (1940), Suspicion (1941), starring Cary Grant and Joan Fontaine (who won an Academy Award for Best Actress); Saboteur (1942), with Robert Cummings, Priscilla Lane, and Norman Lloyd; Shadow of a Doubt (1943), starring Teresa Wright and Joseph Cotten; and Notorious (1946), starring Grant, Ingrid Bergman, and Claude Rains.
-Rebecca won the Academy Award for Best Picture, although Hitchcock himself was only nominated as Best Director; he was also nominated for Lifeboat (1944) and Spellbound (1945), although he never won the Best Director Academy Award.
+A string of successful films followed, including Rebecca (1940), with Laurence Olivier, Joan Fontaine, Judith Anderson, George Sanders, Reginald Denny, Gladys Cooper, and C. Aubrey Smith; Foreign Correspondent (1940), with Joel McRea, Laraine Day, Herbert Marshall, George Sanders, Albert Basserman, Robert Benchley, and Edmund Gwenn; Suspicion (1941), with Cary Grant, Fontaine (who won an Academy Award for Best Actress), Cedric Hardwicke, Nigel Bruce, Whitty, Isabel Jeans, Heather Angel, and Leo G. Carroll; Saboteur (1942), with Robert Cummings, Priscilla Lane, and Norman Lloyd; Shadow of a Doubt (1943), with Teresa Wright and Joseph Cotten; and Notorious (1946), with Grant, Ingrid Bergman, and Claude Rains.
+Rebecca won the Academy Award for Best Picture, although Hitchcock himself was only nominated as Best Director. he was also nominated for Lifeboat (1944) Tallulah Bankhead, William Bendix, Walter Slezak, Mary Anderson, John Hodiak, Henry Hull, Heather Angel, Hume Cronyn and Canada Lee; and Spellbound (1945), with Gregory Peck, Bergman, and Michael Chekhov; Rear Window (1954), with James Stewart, Grace Kelly, Wendell Corey, Thelma Ritter, and Raymond Burr; and Psycho (1960), with Anthony Perkins, Vera Miles, John Gavin, Martin Balsam, and Janet Leigh.

 The “Hitchcockian” style includes the use of camera movement to mimic a person’s gaze, thereby turning viewers into voyeurs, and framing shots to maximise anxiety and fear.
 The film critic Robin Wood wrote that the meaning of a Hitchcock film “is there in the method, in the progression from shot to shot.
 A Hitchcock film is an organism, with the whole implied in every detail and every detail related to the whole.”